 It’s important to relax when you get home and avoid stretching, pulling, heavy lifting or hard exercise for at least six weeks.
 It’s also imperative to look after your skin and to wear the right support garments.
 They should feel a lot more comfortable after you heal.

 It is important to remember that all surgical procedures leave scars, including so-called scarless methods.
 However experienced surgeons like Dr Rubinstein are extremely careful about scar placement and minimisation, with surgical scars generally fading over time.
 Dr Rubinstein’s dermal team also conducts follow-up treatments using special Lasers and Healite II to minimise your scars, with most scars being barely visible after 12 months.

 Silicone strips and gels may also help minimise scars.
 Ask the Coco Ruby Skin Team.
 We will arrange weekly appointments with our specialist nursing team after the procedure to ensure everything is healing well and to monitor your progress.
 You will see your surgeon and/or nurse and/or care team six to eight weeks later.

-The cost of reduction surgery can vary across Australia and Melbourne.
-It depends on the skills of the surgeon you choose, the amount of surgery you need and where you have your operation.
+Breast reduction surgery cost in Melbourne and across Australia for that matter will depend on the skills of the surgeon you choose, the amount of surgery you need and where you have your operation.